pnlbwh/dMRIharmonization/README.md

 (ii) Note the `.modified` suffix for `--ref_list` and no such suffix for `--tar_list`.
 Reference data is preprocessed before comparing against the rest.
 Hence, the `.modified` suffix is there for `--ref_list`.
 On the other hand, measures from raw target data is compared against the rest.
 So, there is no such suffix for `--tar_list`.
-Finally, as the name suggests, `.modified.harmonized` suffix is for harmonized data.
+Finally, as the name suggests, `.modified.harmonized` suffix is for harmonized data provided by `--harm_list`.